borismus/smus.com/content/books_all.md

   eventually forced to retreat and returned home with one fifth the men.

 Weakened after the Russian campaign, Napoleon's forces were crushed decisively by a joint force of Austrians, Russians, and Prussians.
-Louis XVIII returned from exile and was placed onto the throne by the victorious coalition.
-Louis introduced a new constitution, attempted to forget Napoleon and the revolution and turn back time to the divine right of kings.
+Louis XVIII, a cousin of Louis XVI, returned from exile and was placed onto the throne by the victorious coalition.
+This Louis introduced a new constitution, attempted turn back time, reverting France to the divine right of kings.
 He forced a lot of the army retire and was unpopular with the people.

-Napoleon didn’t last long exiled at Elba.
+Napoleon didn’t last long in his exile at Elba.
 He was given reign over the island where he gathered a force of 1000 men and marched back to France.
-On his way, French forces sent to stop him instead joined his cause.
-He entered Paris unopposed, framing himself as a product of the revolution in opposition to the monarchist Louis XVIII.
+On his way, the French forces sent to stop him joined his cause instead.
+He entered Paris unopposed, framing himself as a product of the revolution in opposition to the tyrannical Louis XVIII.
 Upon his return, Napoleon amended the constitution he drafted with limits to executive power, making France more of a constitutional Monarchy.
 Of course, his foreign opponents were unhappy with his return and decided to stop him once and for all.
 Napoleon had to prove himself once more with a decisive battle at Waterloo.

 Defeated, Bonaparte was exiled to St. Helena where he spent his last 6 years.
 Even after his death, Napoleon remained incredibly popular and became more and